arinbasu/HLTH403-environmental-and-occupational-health/README.md

 2. Identify a previously conducted Environmental Health Risk Assessment and access the document.
 3. Read the document and take notes keeping in mind the four tasks (hazard identification, exposure assessment, dose-response assessment, and risk characterisation)
 4. Write your critique of the EHRA process and content using the template available on Learn.
-5. Convert the document to PDF and upload to Learn Assessment page by 4th October, 2020, 5 PM.
+5. Convert the document to PDF and upload to Learn Assessment page by **7th October, 2021, 5 PM**.
 This is a hard deadline.
 You can submit earlier if you wish.

 ## Links